Catholic theology of sexuality

-Because Catholics believe God found everything he created to be "very good", the Catholic Church teaches that the human body and sex must likewise be good.
+Because Catholics believe God found everything He created to be "very good", the Catholic Church teaches that the human body and sex must likewise be good.
 Every person is created in the image of God and therefore has great dignity including their sexuality.
-Sexuality is not something purely biological; rather, it concerns the intimate nucleus of the person.
+Sexuality is not something that exists with purely biological purpose defined by personal preference; rather, it is an intimate nucleus of the person that spiritually is designed by God to unite man and woman as one-flesh - not because man and woman preferred it this way, but because God designed and created woman to be equal but different from man.
+Genesis describes the man’s official companion being made from a bone of his bones and the flesh of his flesh.

-In cases in which sexual expression is sought outside marriage, or in which the procreative function of sexual expression within marriage is deliberately frustrated (e.g., the use of artificial contraception), the Catholic Church expresses its concern.
+In cases in which sexual expression is sought outside marriage, or in which the procreative function of sexual expression within marriage is "deliberately frustrated" (e.g., the use of artificial contraception), the Catholic Church considers them a grave sin.
 According to the Catechism, among what are considered sins against chastity are masturbation, fornication, pornography, and homosexual practices.
 Additionally, "adultery, divorce, polygamy, and free union are grave offenses against the dignity of marriage".

-In Church history there have been significant differing opinions on the nature of the severity of various sexual sins.
-In the present Church likewise there exists still wide opinions by theologians and much of the laity on official Church teaching on sexuality.
+In the history of Catholic Church, there have been significant differing opinions on the nature of the severity of various sexual sins.
+In the present, there exists still wide opinions by theologians and much of the laity on official teaching on sexuality.